Wangmmstar/hospital-activity-dataset/README.md

 <img width="640" alt="image" src="https://github.com/Wangmmstar/hospital-activity-dataset/assets/29313094/601c2aba-4fa3-43b6-b4e8-df38c97a6639">
 </p>

+# Usage

+Anyone who want to access the data folder could redirect to https://docs.google.com/forms/d/e/1FAIpQLSdga4o-HnFq_uaxRiNfhZO3wxJGQnzqfxJ765yFZFpyntepUA/viewform?usp=sf_link

+The image folders contain the original jpeg files.
+The labels folers contains xml file of the object labels.
+Download both and combine them in one of the labeling softwares and then ready to be used.

 The table below shows the activity description and statistics.

 | Activity | Description | Shortened | Number of people | Count |